REJECT WORSHIP FROM MEN

 When Barnabas and Paul found themselves being elevated to the position of the gods and were about to be given sacrifices or worship as gods, they vigorously protested and restrained the people.

-Moreover, Barnabas and Paul pointed the undiscerning people of Lystra to the only true God and turned the people’s attention and affection away from them to their God by their passionate preaching.
+Moreover, Barnabas and Paul pointed and directed the undiscerning people of Lystra to the only true God and so turned the people’s attention and affection away from them to their God by their passionate preaching.

-Unfortunately today, many of God’s servants, unlike Barnabas and Paul, are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.
+Unfortunately, many of God’s servants today, unlike Barnabas and Paul, are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.

 Even, some greedy servants of God today are exploiting their undiscerning followers by demanding for special sacrifices, seeds, gifts, or offerings from the recipients of the miracles, healings, or deliverances God did under their ministrations.